JediahDizon/roman-numerals-converter.client/README.md

 - `npm run serve`
 	- This will serve the website and it can be accessed through `http://localhost/`

 ## Notes
 - Validation and calculated values comes from the backend
 - Any changes to the input box is sent to the server to be calculated.
 Only happens every half a second of input inactivity.
+- We use React JS to display a basic Single Page Application alongside Webpack so we can export and share the front-end without needing Node JS
+- Use Chrome browser for maximum compatibility

 ## Screenshots and Videos
 #### Usage